gopher-os/gopher-os/BUILD.md

 When running under OSX, the Makefile will ensure that all build-related commands actually run inside the vagrant box.
 The following build targets are
 supported:
-- `kernel`: compile the code into an elf32 binary.
+- `kernel`: compile the code into an elf binary.
 - `iso`: compile the code and build a bootable ISO using grub as the bootloader.